 An Encounter with Christ

 It was a big fire, and the entire company was sent down there except me.
 This left me alone in Eugene, waiting until the error was fixed so I could go with them.
 In the meantime, the lease on Alden’s room was up and his next house would not be available for ten days.
 Alden and I were going to stay with some of his friends, but now he was out on fire and had no cell service.
-The only people I knew in town were firefighters who were all gone as well.
+The only people I knew in town were firefighters who were now all in California.
 So I made the best of it and decided to sleep in the city park until either the house became available, or I got the fire call.

 I was not saving any money, however, and on my way back to Seattle I had car troubles that ended up maxing out my credit card.
 My credit card company, as a penalty for maxing out my card, raised my interest rate to 30 percent.
 I was not even able to pay off the interest as it accrued.